GanzYe/drone-flutter/README.md

 # drone

-# Mock server,
+# Mock server
- will respond to your requests.
+Mock server will respond to your requests.
 In the folder ```/drone-api``` you'll find a JSON specification for a mock server, which you can run using Mockoon (https://mockoon.com/).

 # Start